 FAQs

-• Long story relatively short: For almost all pieces I use a technique akin to kurinuki—hollowing and carving without the use of a wheel, slabs, coils, etc. However, I don’t follow the technique exactly.
+Long story relatively short: For almost all pieces I use a technique akin to kurinuki—hollowing and carving without the use of a wheel, slabs, coils, etc. However, I don’t follow the technique exactly.
 Usually, I carve while the clay is wetter than is traditional for kurinuki.
 I mix many of my own glazes and apply each of them with consideration for shape, color, and texture.
 Everything is fired to Cone 6 in an electric kiln.
-I include some process details in the descriptions, so you’ll know when I’ve deviated from my usual, too (e.g., sometimes I make pinch pots, or fire to Cone 5).

-• All glazes I use are tested as food safe.
-However, I do not test literally every individual piece after it is fired.
+All glazes I use are intended as food safe.
 When used properly (e.g., kept whole, cleaned well), each piece can be considered food safe unless otherwise noted in the description.

 Once you buy it, you may do pretty much anything you want with it.
-And it has already survived 2232F in the kiln.
-That said, I recommend handwashing, not the dishwasher.
-And I wouldn’t put it in the microwave.
-Nor use it in the oven, or on direct heat of a stove.
-That’s how I treat pottery in general, not just mine.
+It has already survived 2232F in the kiln.
+That said, I hand wash all pottery I own (not just mine), and I neither microwave it nor put it in the oven or on direct heat of the stove.

 I endeavor to use recycled and/or recyclable, reused and/or reusable materials when packing and shipping.